BuildWithData/Code-From-Videos/spark/ep0_how_to_install_linux.md

-# HOW TO INSTALL SPARK ON LINUX
+# How to Install Spark on Linux

-This tutorial explains how to install spark on Linux machine, also a video tutorial is avaliable here
+This tutorial explains how to install spark on Linux machine, if you prefer watching rather than reading, a a video tutorial also is avaliable here.

 Spark has 2 main dependencies: